AdobeDocs/experience-manager-core-components.en/help/email/using.md

 ## Installing the Email Core Components {#installation}

 The Email Core Components can be used with AEM 6.5 and AEM as a Cloud Service.
 See the [Requirements section of the Email Core Components Introduction document](introduction.md#requirements) for more information.
-However the installation steps will differ depending on on which type of AEM installation you have.
+However the installation steps will differ depending on which type of AEM installation you have.

 ### AEM as a Cloud Service {#aemaacs}